ietf-wg-cellar/ebml-specification/specification.markdown

 The starting PathDelimiter of the path corresponds to the root of the EBML Document.

+If the path contains an EBMLPathAtomRecursive part, the EBML Element can occur within itself recursively (see (#recursive)).

+The `@path` value MUST be unique within the EBML Schema.
+The `@id` value corresponding to this `@path` MUST NOT be defined for use within another EBML Element with the same EBMLParentPath as this `@path`.

 In some cases the path contains an EBMLGlobalParent.
 A path with a EBMLGlobalParent defines a Global Element; see (#global-elements).
 Any path that starts with the EBMLParentPath of the Global Element and matches the occurrences found in the GlobalParentOccurence is a valid path for the Global Element.
 If EBMLGlobalParent is not present then the Element is not a Global Element and only has one fixed EBMLParentPath.